 For more information on the Dissonance Project, visit www.ithaca.edu/fleff/dissonanceproject/, or contact Jenny Stockdale at firstname.lastname@example.org.

-Originally published in Media Relations: Finger Lakes Environmental Film Festival Issues Call for Entries to the Dissonance Project.
+Originally published in IC News: Finger Lakes Environmental Film Festival Issues Call for Entries to the Dissonance Project.